 Further tests and cancer cell detection on the collected cervical sample are done inside a laboratory.
 The process involves observing the cervical sample closely under a microscope, which helps detect any precancerous or cancer cells.
-Once the doctor finishes performing the procedure, the patient will put on the clothes she had and go back to her usual daily routine without any issues.
-If she was driving, she could do so without any help while going home or working.
+Once the doctor finishes performing the procedure, the patient will put on the clothes and go back to her usual daily routine without any issues.

-After several tests are done, and the results from the lab come out, the report is sent to the doctor.
+After several tests are done, and the results from the lab come out, the report is sent to the doctor along with PAP Smear testing cost.
 What follows is that the doctor will call the patient and explain in detail what the results mean.
 A negative or normal result will indicate no precancerous cells growing in the vagina, and the cervical cells are normal.
 Positive or abnormal results will show that precancerous cells are growing inside the vagina.
-The abnormal cells will have to be assessed by the doctor to determine which types of cells they are.
+The abnormal cells will have to be assessed by the pap smear doctor near me to determine which types of cells they are.

-These are some of the abnormal cells that the doctor will have to explain to the patient:
+These are some of the abnormal cells that the doctor will describe to the victim:

-If the doctor detects these types of cells in the cervical cell sample, they are precancerous cancer cells present.
-The sizes, shape, and other characteristics will determine if a precancerous lesion is present if the changes found are low grade.
-If the doctor detects the presence of these types of cells, it means that they are precancerous and that they will grow into cancer cells in a few years.
-The precancerous cells may develop into cancer cells if the changes are of high grade.
+If the doctor detects these types of cells in the cervical cell sample, this shows they are precancerous cancer cells present.
+The sizes, shape, and other characteristics will determine if a precancerous lesion is present and if the cell changes found are low grade.
+If the PAP Smear doctor detects the presence of these types of cells, it means that they are precancerous and that they will grow into cancer cells in a few years.
+The precancerous cells may develop into cancer cells if the cell changes are of high grade.
 In such instances, the patient will have to undergo further tests to confirm the condition.

 The best time to start going for Pap smear testing is when you reach 21 years.
-If you have normal Pap smears, you only need to go for this test once in two years if you are between the ages of 21 to 25 years.
-When you clock 30 years, you need to go for both Pap smears and human papillomavirus (HPV) tests.
+You only need to go for this test once in two years if you are between the ages of 21 to 29 years.
+When you clock 30 years, you may need to reduce the number of visits to once every three to five years.
+But you must go for both Pap smears and human papillomavirus (HPV) tests.
 HPV causes cervical cancer.

 If you think that a Pap smear test is painful, then you should be relieved to know that you won’t feel any pain when it’s done.
 You will only feel slight discomfort due to the complexity of collecting cervical cells, and the discomfort will only last for an hour.